arunsync/Microservices/README.md

 # Microservices

 What is microservice - It is a self contained process which avails differend and unique business capabilities.
+Microservices, aka Microservice Architecture, is an architectural style that structures an application as a collection of small autonomous services, modeled around a business domain.

 Monolithic architecture
 Adv :